NBA Trade Rumors: Mavs Could Move Nerlens Noel, Wes Matthews To Cavs For Package Including 2018 Brooklyn Pick

 Cato envisioned a trade scenario that would send Noel and Wesley Matthews to the Cavs in exchange for Iman Shumpert, Channing Frye, and the highly-coveted 2018 first-rounder via Brooklyn.
 With the Brooklyn pick involved, Cato said that Dallas would have a hard time rejecting the offer.

 At 31-years-old, Matthews will definitely not help make the Cavs’ roster younger, but the nine-year veteran would be another three-point shooter that LeBron James could utilize.
-Matthews is also known as a reliable wing defender, although he had slowed down a bit since returning from the Achilles injury he suffered three seasons ago.
+Matthews is also known as a reliable wing defender, although he has slowed down a bit since returning from the Achilles injury he suffered three seasons ago.